Ghalbeyou/blog/about.md

 permalink: /about/
 ---

 Hello and welcome to my blog!
-I'm [Your Name], a passionate web developer with a keen interest in artificial intelligence, technology, and innovative projects.
+I'm Arash Amini, a passionate web developer with a keen interest in artificial intelligence, technology, and innovative projects.
 Through this blog, I aim to share my knowledge, experiences, and insights with a community of like-minded individuals.

 ## Who Am I?

-I am a web developer with [X years] of experience in creating dynamic and responsive websites and applications.
+I am a web developer with 6 years of experience in creating dynamic and responsive websites and applications.
 My journey in the tech world began with a curiosity for how things work and evolved into a deep passion for coding and problem-solving.
 Over the years, I have honed my skills in various programming languages and frameworks, allowing me to build robust and scalable solutions.

 ## My Interests